 Does the thought of event cancellation or the non-appearance of a key performer bring out a cold sweat?
-With the increasingly unpredictable weather, terrorist threats and travel disruption, arts and entertainment companies are shoring themselves up with Cancellation and Cast and Crew Insurance (see also Cancellation Insurance for Artist Managers).
+With the increasingly unpredictable weather, terrorist threats and travel disruption, arts and entertainment companies are shoring themselves up with Cancellation Insurance and Cast and Crew Insurance (see also Cancellation Insurance for Artist Managers).

 What is Cancellation Insurance?

-Cancellation cover replaces lost revenue and reimburses expenditure incurred from an event which is necessarily and unavoidably postponed, abandoned, cancelled, curtailed or relocated in circumstances beyond your control.
+Cancellation cover replaces lost revenue and reimburses expenditure incurred from an event cancellation which is necessarily and unavoidably postponed, abandoned, cancelled, curtailed or relocated in circumstances beyond your control.

-What can be covered?
+What can be covered with Cancellation Insurance?